vukbgit/PHPCraft-architecture/walkthrough.md

 This document should depict the process of building a website using the PHPCraft Manifest as a guide.

 ### Conventions
-* __application-name__: the name of the application currently developed, to be substituted everywhere in code examples with real application name
+* __application-name__: the name of the application currently developed, to be substituted everywhere in code examples and file names with real application name

 ### Prerequisites
 * Apache2: